WormBase/website-genome-browsers/README.md

 - protein_schematic_production is the production config
 - protein_schematic_staging is the staging config
-- protein-### is the branch for building specific releases
+- protein-### is the branch for building specific releases (this branch is generally not needed any more since the switch to AWS Amplify--see notes below).

 JBrowse 2